bcgov/shinyssdtools/README.md

 package, `shinyssdtools` also provides

 -   a bilingual (English/French) interface;
--   generation of R scripts for reproducibility
+-   generation of R scripts for reproducibility;
 -   customization and downloads of plots and tables

 ## Information